When I was planning my trip to Australia, there was one place that really caught my attention – The Daintree Rainforest.

 8) Daintree Rainforest Walks

-While the Daintree is a massive place, there are just a handful of official boardwalk rainforest walks that you can take part of during your time in the area.
+While the Daintree is a massive place, there are just a handful of official boardwalk rainforest walks that you can take part in during your time in the area.

 What makes Dubuji even that much better though is that you can pit stop right on Myall Beach before finishing up the trail.

-Located right nearby the Daintree Discovery Centre is the Jindalba Boardwalk.
-It can be explored on a shorter 0.7 KM boardwalk walk or longer 2.7 KM rainforest track alongside the huge amount of natural surroundings.
+Located right near the Daintree Discovery Centre is the Jindalba Boardwalk.
+It can be explored on a shorter 0.7 KM boardwalk walk or a longer 2.7 KM rainforest track alongside the huge amount of natural surroundings.

 From massive trees to a variety of wildlife, you will be able to experience it all.

-During the walk you are sure to pass by the rainforest and mangroves landscape before heading back to the parking area.
+During the walk, you are sure to pass by the rainforest and mangrove landscape before heading back to the parking area.

-Now, you do not need to take part of each one, but adding 1-2 of them onto your Daintree itinerary is a great way to get a better sense of what the rainforest is all about.
+Now, you do not need to take part in each one, but adding 1-2 of them to your Daintree itinerary is a great way to get a better sense of what the rainforest is all about.

 9) Daintree Experiences

-It also happens to be home to a beautiful blue colored river and a few hiking trails.
-Once you arrive at the Mossman Gorge visitor centre, you will hop on the quick bus that will take you to Mossman Gorge itself.
+It also happens to be home to a beautiful blue-colored river and a few hiking trails.
+Once you arrive at the Mossman Gorge visitor center, you will hop on the quick shuttle bus that will take you to Mossman Gorge itself.

 Once there you can make the loop on the boardwalk to the viewing point and back on the River Circuit Track or you can also decide to add on the longer Rainforest Circuit Track to get further into the forest.